 6 Steps To Ease Back Into Work

-Are you getting ready for some much-needed time away from work?
-You’ve been working hard and whether you’re taking a vacation or extended sabbatical, you deserve it.
+You’ve been working hard, and whether you take a vacation or extended sabbatical, you deserve it.

-However you choose to spend your time away — whether embarking on heroic adventures or relaxing at home — the transition back to work will no doubt be an adjustment.
-Your life will switch from the freedom of choosing how you spend your days to early morning alarms, demanding colleagues, and endless meetings, so it’s perfectly natural to feel a little unsettled as it draws closer.
+However you choose to spend your time away — whether embarking on heroic adventures, learning a new skill, volunteering, or relaxing at home — the first day back to work after vacation will no doubt be an adjustment.
+Your life will switch from the freedom of choosing how you spend your days back to early morning alarms, demanding colleagues, and endless meetings, so it’s perfectly natural to feel a little unsettled and anxious as it draws closer.

-But no need to stress!
+But no need to stress out with anxiety about going back to work!
 By applying the same impressive skills and qualities that have served you well in planning your vacation — scheduling, organizing, and preparing — you can get a jump start on your return.
 You’ll be ready to quickly get back into the swing of things, leaving you to feel invigorated, renewed, and ready to take on the remainder of your year.

 In the weeks leading up to your time away, you’ll likely not want to think about the inevitable return to work, but dedicating a little time to prepare for that return will go a long way.
 Learning how to best transition into work mode after taking time off can help alleviate the feelings of exhaustion, anxiousness, and stress commonly felt when worrying about the return.